inokufu/schema/learning-object/url.md

 ```

 ### NOTES
-- This URL MUST be as close as possible to the place where the learner will effectively consume the resource.
+- This URL MUST be the location where the learner will consume the resource.
 - This URL MUST be stripped of any tracking parameters.
 - This URL SHOULD avoid any redirect or pay-wall if possible.